 - They know it’s important to start saving early and that they can start with small savings.

-- While aware of savings best practices, many had difficulty actually saving money and/or meeting
+- While aware of savings best practices, many had difficulty actually saving money and/or meeting their savings goals.

 - They are familiar with direct deposit but do not view it as a savings tool.